jjleng/code-panda/README.md

 # CodePanda

 CodePanda is an AI-powered coding tool that helps you build full-stack web applications through natural language interaction.
-It specializes in creating complete LAPP (Landing page + Authentication + Product + Payment) solutions and other web applications using **React** with shadcn UI components, **Supabase** for backend services, and **Stripe** for payment processing.

 ## Try it Out